william-rice/mtn-proj/README.md

 ---

-Update: Unfortunately, the Mountain Project Data API is no longer available, so the project stops here.
+Update: Unfortunately, the Mountain Project Data API is no longer available, so this project is now discontinued.